n8n-io/n8n-docs/docs/integrations/builtin/credentials/slack.md

     * If you want your app to act on behalf of users that authorize the app, add the required scopes under the **User Token Scopes** section.
     * If you're building a bot, add the required scopes under the **Bot Token Scopes** section.

-    !!! note "Scopes"
+    /// note | Scopes
     You can refer to the list of scopes on the officials Slack [Scopes and permissions](https://api.slack.com/scopes){:target=_blank .external-link} documentation.
+    ///

 8. From the **OAuth Tokens for Your Workspace** section selec **Install to Workspace**.